-The aerobic energy systems will provide the major source of energy for the Automotive Mechanic.
-This position requires a low to moderate level of aerobic activity to perform vehicle repair.
-The anaerobic energy system may be used in high intensity repair tasks, such as lifting tires to and from the wheel lugs, lifting parts to and from their proper location or using cheater to loosen or tighten nuts and bolts.
+The aerobic energy systems will provide the major source of energy for the Heavy Equipment Mechanic.
+This position requires a low to moderate level of aerobic activity to perform vehicle and equipment repair.
+The anaerobic energy system may be used in high intensity repair tasks, such as lifting tires to and from the wheel lugs, lifting parts to and from there proper location or using cheater to loosen or tighten nuts and bolts.